ljatynu/TrustworthyCPI/README.md

 ## (c) OOD (Out-Of-Distribution) Detection

 **This script evaluates the OOD data detection capability of the TrustworthyCPI model.**

 (For the detailed description of this experiment, please refer to **4.5 OOD (Out-Of-Distribution) Detection** in the paper)

-- Run the script [OOD_detection_evaluation.py](uncertainty_estimation_expirement/OOD_detection_evaluation.py) to to evaluate the OOD datapoints.
+- Run the script [OOD_detection_evaluation.py](uncertainty_estimation_experiment/OOD_detection_evaluation.py) to to evaluate the OOD datapoints.
 - The model and dataset used are consistent with those in **[(b) Uncertainty estimation](#b-uncertainty-estimation).**
 - The only difference is:
-    - The Human testing set is used to test the model trained on C.elegans.
+  - The Human testing set is used to test the model derived from C.elegans.
-    - Conversely, the C.elegans testing set is used to test the model trained on Human.
+  - Conversely, the C.elegans testing set is used to test the model trained by Human.
 - Intuitively, the prediction uncertainty u of OOD data should be higher than that of ID (In Distribution) data.
 - For example, when we train the model on C.elegans, the uncertainty u of C.elegans